janspoerer/janspoerer.github.io/_posts/2022-09-10-nlpjourney-4-of-75.markdown

 Miss: *When generating answers from PDFs, the software should be able to track pages and titles (provide context for the result).
 This is important for users because they oftne need to manually verify whether the generated answers are correct.*

-I was not able to complete this because I did not have enough time left to understand how Hugginface retrieval-augmented generation model handles contexts and how they can be accessed along with the answer result.
+I was unable to complete this because I did not have enough time left to understand how Huggingface 🤗 retrieval-augmented generation model handles contexts and how they can be accessed along with the answer result.
 I'll have to dig deeper into the model's implementation.

 ## Was It a Good Week?